Construction workers face daily exposure to loud noises. This can lead to permanent hearing damage, which can have a major impact in workers' lives.

 Comfort and other benefits of otoplastics for construction

-Compared to other forms of hearing protection, such as ear muffs, otoplastics are less heavy and less bulky.
+Compared to ear muffs, otoplastics are lighter and less bulky.
 This makes them ideal for construction workers who often do physical work and need to wear their hearing protection for long periods of time.

 Besides their comfort and protection, otoplastics also offer other benefits.
 For example, they can be equipped with communication systems, allowing workers to continue talking to each other while remaining protected from harmful noises.